WaleedAshraf/so-simple-theme/about/index.md

 ##### <span class="mt05 mb05">Other achivemnets</span>
 I also have keen interest in online cources.
 I have completed dozens of them through different platforms.
 The most amazing one was **Introduction to Artificial Intelligence**.
 A 3 months course held at Stanford University with participants from all around the world by Prof .Peter Norvig and Sebastian Thrun back in 2011.
-Which was a great success and so the Udacity formed.
+Which was a great success and led to formation of Udacity later on.

 For more info, check my linkedIn page from bellow.